krfong916/fullcourtpressed/leet/leet-notes.md

 - Consider the comparison of uppercase and non-uppercase characters
 - Identify what the conditions are to increment/decrement pointers

+153: Find minimum in rotated sorted array

+- Binary Search
+- what is the condition that the target element is the min
+- what is the condition that the minimum is in the left partition or in the right partition?
+- consider when we have a fully rotated cycle (sorted array)
+- and or only a rotated, non-full cycle array

 215: Kth largest element in an array

 - **Sorting**